Find Your Perfect School

 Firefighters’ experience indicates a correlation between alertness and their ability to recognize or prevent specific job-related injuries and illnesses.
 Firefighter Safety certificate courses at the College address these issues and factors.
 Among the courses, you can expect to take Firefighter Safety Seminar, Residential and Garden Apartment Fires, Basement and Garage Fires, and Strip Mall and Supermarket Fires.

 - Electro-Mechanical Certificate

-By enrolling at Delaware County Community College’s Certificate in Firefighter Safety, you’ll gain a professional advantage against other candidates pursuing to land a job as a firefighter or fire inspector in different sectors.
+By enrolling in Delaware County Community College’s Certificate in Firefighter Safety, you’ll gain a professional advantage against other candidates pursuing a job as a firefighter or fire inspector in different sectors.

 FREQUENTLY ASKED QUESTIONS

 Do I need to be a Fireman before becoming a Fire Inspector?